gabuvns/simulator-sb/README.md

 ## Getting Started
 This program executes the code generated with this [custom assembler](https://github.com/gabuvns/assembler-sb).
+Just follow along to get the project running

 ## Prerequisites
 Pretty simple, you only need: